|

 more than 850 volunteers, and many are now working throughout the

+state in a wide variety of roles.
 With all this success, we continue to look forward, even as we

 look back.
 ADHL’s current Web initiative is “The Evolution